Further portfolio diversification

 An independent verification exercise of the methodology and assumptions applied by Foresight in the NAV calculation is performed by a leading accountancy firm and an opinion provided to the directors on a semi-annual basis.

 The increase in yields on long-dated UK government bonds that has occurred in recent months and has accelerated since the announcement of the mini budget on 23 September 2022, may have an impact on the discount rates used to value JLEN’s assets as at the end of September 2022.
 However, other factors will be taken into account, including levels of risk premium applied to projects.

 The overall weighted average discount rate of the portfolio was 7.3% at 31 March 2022 (31 March 2021: 7.3%).

 Figure 4 displays JLEN’s portfolio by project type, as at 30 June 2022.
-In aggregate, at that date there were 37 projects spread across the wind, anaerobic digestion, solar, waste & wastewater, hydroelectric, and low carbon & energy efficiency technologies.
+In aggregate, at that date there were 37 projects spread across the wind, AD, solar, waste & wastewater, hydro, and low carbon & energy efficiency technologies.
 It does not take into account the new investments that JLEN has made since 30 June 2022 that we discuss overleaf.

 Between 31 December 2021 (the data used in our last note) and 30 June 2022, the company sold two French windfarms (as covered in our last note).

 As JLEN’s managers continue to seek out new opportunities for the trust, it has made two investments in the growing area of controlled environments.

 JLEN is making an equity investment in a farmed trout business in Rjukan in Norway.
 JLEN is investing alongside other Foresight funds, as well as the developer and operator of the facility, Hima Seafood AS.
 JLEN’s total investment is expected to be up to about £40m over the next three to four years.